Public Involvement Specialists inform and engage audiences to build a positive attitude regarding an issue or situation.

 What Is the Job Demand for Public Involvement Specialists?

-Job demand for awareness and outreach is expected to grow around 6% in the decade between 2014 and 2024 - about the average of all jobs.
-Advocacy is a major and growing part of the job sector in public, private and charitable areas.
+Job demand for awareness and outreach is expected to grow around 11% in the decade between 2020 and 2030.* Advocacy is a major and growing part of the job sector in public, private and charitable areas.
 This area may grow faster or slower as the profession adapts to new demands of social media and the web.
 Increasingly, these professionals may need a broader set of skills, particularly in technology.
 An organization's reputation can change quickly and it is down to these professionals to carefully manage that reputation.